9 Nelalu

-9 Nelalu or Tommidi Nelalu is a 2000 Telugu-language drama film directed by Kranthi Kumar.
+9 Nelalu or Tommidi Nelalu is a 2000 Telugu-language drama film co-written, produced, and directed by Kranthi Kumar.
 It starred Soundarya and Vikram.
 It opened to positive reviews from critics and was later re-shot and released in Tamil as Kanden Seethaiyai, due to Vikram's newfound popularity post-Sethu.
 The film was premiered retrospective at the Toronto International Film Festival; Kumar shot the film in a record 15 days.
 Noted directors V. V. Vinayak and Surender Reddy worked as assistant directors on the film.
 The film was a box office flop although Soundarya's performance was praised.

 Plot

 The film revolves around Savitri (Soundarya), an innocent simple and loving orphan, and Surendra (Vikram), an intelligent computer programmer.
 When Savitri has a marriage arranged with a drunkard (M. S. Narayana), Surendra stops this alliance and graciously agreed to marry her.

 However, trouble starts when Surendra's brainchild, a virtual reality program on temples of South India is sabotaged, and he is accused of selling out to a rival company.
 Disillusioned by the sudden turn of events, he crashes into a truck and sustains a serious head injury that requires a major operation.

 Savitri finds herself deserted by all her well-wishers when it comes to financial help, and her husband's life hangs in the balance.
 A lady doctor suggests that she become pregnant through artificial insemination for a rich man, whose wife is impotent, in exchange for monetary remuneration.
 Savitri agrees and the rest of the film is based on the social stigma attached to artificial insemination and surrogate motherhood.